 - Students will be treated with fairness and respect and as independent adults.

-- Students will receive timely notification of charges, pre-hearing and hearing information, and decisions.
+- Students will receive timely notification of charges, status updates and resolution.

 - Students will have their questions (regarding the conduct process, possible outcomes, sanctions, etc.) answered completely and in a timely manner.